Sienna Resources (CVE:SIE) Trading 16.7% Higher – Here’s What Happened

-Sienna Resources Inc. (CVE:SIE – Get Free Report) was up 16.7% during trading on Tuesday .
-The company traded as high as C$0.04 and last traded at C$0.04.
-Approximately 104,000 shares changed hands during trading, a decline of 72% from the average daily volume of 372,669 shares.
+Shares of Sienna Resources Inc. (CVE:SIE – Get Free Report) traded up 16.7% during mid-day trading on Wednesday .
+The stock traded as high as C$0.04 and last traded at C$0.04.
+104,000 shares changed hands during mid-day trading, a decline of 72% from the average session volume of 372,669 shares.
 The stock had previously closed at C$0.03.

 Sienna Resources Inc engages in the acquisition, exploration, and evaluation of mineral properties in Canada and the United States.
 It primarily explores for platinum, palladium, and lithium deposits.
 The company was formerly known as Habanero Resources Inc and changed its name to Sienna Resources Inc in January 2014.